Part of Drought

 Expedited processes for drought-related regulatory applications

-We recognize that drought conditions in 2024 may impact a wide variety of water users, including business, the agricultural sector and communities, and we are taking action to help respond quicker to issues caused by drought.
+We recognize that drought conditions may impact a wide variety of water users, including business, the agricultural sector and communities, and we are taking action to help respond quicker to issues caused by drought.

 Alberta Environment and Protected Areas (EPA) is now prioritizing regulatory applications related to drought for immediate attention.
 Applicants can expect to be contacted by an EPA staff member by the next business day if they need an expedited regulatory process due to the impacts of drought.